 Brand image may also suffer.
 An example is the most famous social networking site Facebook.
 A data leak in 2018 caused by a photo API bug caused users’ trust in this platform to drop dramatically.

 Code defects can lead not only to such obvious consequences as financial losses or a negative impact on the brand image.
-It can also be huge consequences of large caliber.
+It can also be a huge consequence of a large caliber.
 An example is the energy crisis in North America in 2003 (Blackout 2003), which was caused by a malfunction in the power grid control software.
-This incident affected North America and parts of Canada, caused chaos, a series of fires and enormous financial losses.
+This incident affected North America and parts of Canada, caused chaos, a series of fires, and enormous financial losses.

 How to avoid such accidents?
 It’s impossible to test all parts of the software, but we can still minimize the risk.
 Through risk analysis, we can identify and test those areas that are exposed for the greatest risk potential and that are most likely to fail.

 How to manage bugs?

 Once we find bugs, we must learn how to manage them.
 It would seem that identifying defects is a walk in the park – after all, we’re supposed to eliminate each identified problem.
 But what if we have limited human resources, deadlines are near, and mistakes are multiplying?

 First of all, we need to prioritize defects.
 This measure determines how urgent correction is.
 Thanks to prioritization, we can plan work without fearing that we will constantly fight errors.
 Of course, some defects need to be repaired immediately, but a large part of them can wait their turn.

 Severity is another useful measure for managing errors.
 It tells us what impact a given bug will have on the application.
 As with prioritization, its levels must be well defined.
 An example of a critical error is the inability to make a quick transfer in the banking system.
 A logo error, on the other hand, will have a negligible impact on the system.